felixganzer/ioBroker.hyperion_ng/README.md

 Over general.control.durationEffectColor you can set a duration in seconds.
 You have to set these value before you set the color.
 The standard value 0.
 This will set the effect time to infinity.

+An other possibility to set the color is over HSL.
+For these it exist 3 datapoints at general.control.setColorHSL.
+If one of these datapoints will be changed, the color will be updated.

 ### set Grabber Visible

 you can set the internal or USB video Grabber as the visible priority if you set general.control.setinternalGrabberVisible or setUSBGrabberVisible to true.
 Before you have to set the instance to control under general.control.instance.
 If you changed the standard priorities at hyperion you have to change the values under the adapter config page to have the same values.